ciuliene/kubernetes_tools/README.md

 ### Execute the bash shell of the container

-Using this command, the user will be able to execute the shell of a container and run shell commands within it
+Using this command, the user will be able to execute the shell of a container and run shell commands within it.

 ### Get the log of a container in real-time